mjang/cobalt-product-public-docs/content/en/Getting started/define-assets.md

 If you'd like to upload files in a different format, you can try to:

-- Compress the file(s) into one of the noted archive formats
+- Compress or archive the file(s) into one of the noted formats.
+  - For example, you can use a "Zip" tool built for your operating system to save your file with a **.zip** file extension.
-- Contact your CSM or support@cobalt.io for guidance
+- Contact your CSM or support@cobalt.io for guidance.

 ## Technology Stack

 List key components used to build your asset.
+The following lists provide examples.
+If you use a different coding language, other hardware, or another cloud provider, let us know.

-If it's software that you're responsible for (Web, API, or Mobile), include the coding languages used to build the asset, such as:
+If it's software that you're
+responsible for (Web, API, or Mobile), include the coding languages used to build the asset, such as:

 - Web: Java, JavaScript (specify framework such as Node.js or React), Go, Python
 - API: Java, Kotlin, Javascript (specify framework such as Node.js or React)